-Author's note: With special appreciation to Shirley Hord, Learning Forward's scholar laureate, and Stephanie Hirsh, Learning Forward's executive director, for their counsel, review, and guidance in the development of these IC maps.
+Author's note: With special appreciation to Shirley Hord and Stephanie Hirsh, for their counsel, review, and guidance in the development of these IC maps.

 Comprehensive, sustained, intensive professional learning

 Outcome 1: In a learning school, the school leadership team, teacher leaders (coaches), teams of teachers, and individual teachers engage in effective professional learning.